-Founded in 2015, the Helping Kids Project aims to explore developmental changes in empathy of children living in Northern Ireland, that is, their ability to understand and respond to the emotions of others, and helping behaviours toward other peers they have not met.
+Founded in 2015, the Helping Kids! project aims to explore developmental changes in empathy of children living in Northern Ireland, that is, their ability to understand and respond to the emotions of others, and helping behaviours toward other peers they have not met.
 In particular, we are interested in what factors are related to empathy and helping behaviours, such as perspective taking, intergroup attitudes, and other experiences outside of school.
-To read more about our work, see our Spring 2018 Newsletter.
+To read more about our latest work, please see our Spring 2018 Newsletter.
 For more information, please see the outreach page for our archived newsletters.

 Thank you for visiting our site, we are looking forward to bringing you further developments about the Helping Kids! project as they happen.